netgroup-polito/VPNaaS/README.md

 ## Architecture

-This project contains a full OpenVPN deployment for k8s, which is coupled with an OpenVPN metrics exporter.
+This project contains a full OpenVPN deployment for k8s, which is coupled with an OpenVPN metrics exporter and exposed through a LoadBalancer service.

 The exporters harvests metrics from the OpenVPN instance and exposes them for Prometheus (note that the an instance of the [Prometheus Operator](https://github.com/coreos/prometheus-operator) needs to be running on the cluster).

 These metrics are then fed to the [Prometheus Adapter](https://github.com/helm/charts/tree/master/stable/prometheus-adapter), which implements the k8s [Custom Metrics API](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/#support-for-metrics-apis).
 The Adapter is reponsible for exposing the metrics through the k8s API, so that they can be queried by an HPA instance for autoscaling.